rowah/product-expiry-tracker-app/README.md

 The Application lets you upload products, key in product name, description, the dates of manufacture and expiry, and show the user how long they have till their product expires.

-Here is the link to the project: https://product-expiry-tracker.cyclic.app/
+[Here](https://product-expiry-tracker.cyclic.app/) is the link to the project.

 ![Ptracker logo](https://github.com/rowah/product-expiry-tracker-app/blob/main/public/imgs/track.png)